Mirasaki/dayz-leaderboard-bot/README.md

     * `CFTOOLS_API_APPLICATION_ID`: Application ID from your [CFTools Developer Apps](https://developer.cftools.cloud/applications) - Authorization has to be granted by navigating to the `Grant URL` that's displayed in your app overview
     * `CFTOOLS_API_SECRET`: Same as above, click `Reveal Secret`
     * `CFTOOLS_SERVER_API_ID`: Click `Manage Server` in your [CF Cloud Panel](https://app.cftools.cloud/dashboard)
-7. Add the bot to your server by using the following link: (Replace CLIENT-ID with your DISCORD_CLIENT_ID from before) https://discord.com/api/oauth2/authorize?client_id=CLIENT-ID&permissions=0&scope=bot%20applications.commands
+7. Add the bot to your server by using the following link: (Replace CLIENT-ID with your CLIENT_ID from before) https://discord.com/api/oauth2/authorize?client_id=CLIENT-ID&permissions=0&scope=bot%20applications.commands
 8. Run the command `node .` in the project root folder/directory or `npm run start` if you have [PM2](https://pm2.keymetrics.io/) installed to keep the process alive.
 ## FAQ